Kidney Exchange QAOA Example

 13 | {'x_donor1_patient1': 1, 'x_donor1_patient2': ... | 0.010254 | -1.60 |

-Histogram of Cost and Weighted by Probability
+Histogram of Cost, Weighted by Probability

 import matplotlib.pyplot as plt